KaiWU17TUM/realsense-simple-wrapper/rs_cpp/save_to_disk/readme.md

 # rs-save-to-disk Sample

+THIS IS THE OFFICIAL README.MD FROM THE REALSENSE EXAMPLE : librealsense/examples/save-to-disk/rs-save-to-disk.cpp

 ## Overview

 This sample demonstrates how to configure the camera for streaming in a textual environment and save depth and color data to PNG format.
 In addition, it touches on the subject of [per-frame metadata](../../doc/frame_metadata.md)